Categories

 Ofira – a period of intoxication

-In 1974 we moved to Ofira as a family of 4: my wife Elka, the children Aviv, Iris, and I – Efraim Ratzman.
+In 1974 we moved to Ofira as a family of 4: my wife Elka, RIP, the children Aviv, Iris, and I – Efraim Ratzman.

 In Sharm I was a partner and managed the supermarket in the Marshal compound with the help of my wife and Bedouin workers from the area.